maasdi/react-assets-maven-plugin/README.md

 This Maven plugin help you sync view template (JSP, FreeMarker, Thymeleaf) and react build assets during build process.

 ## Objectives
-Build ReactJS + Spring application with server rendering view sometimes very messy, because `react-scripts build` generated files with random suffix.
+Build React + Spring application with server rendering view sometimes very messy, because `npm run build` generate files with hash, every time code change the hash will change.

-Often we come up with solution to rename react build files to static file name, but this can easily break code splitting and lose cache busting feature.
+Often we come up with workaround by renaming the files to static file name, but this can easily break code splitting and lose potential advantages for production [read here](https://create-react-app.dev/docs/production-build/).

-This plugin will let you sync react build assets and your view by replacing ReactAsset markup during maven `process-resources` phase.
+This plugin will let you sync those assets and your server rendered view during maven `process-resources` phase.

 ## Usage